 HowToGetLicensed

-How to Get a Electrician License in West Virginia
+How to Get an Electrician License in West Virginia

 Last updated: March 1, 2026

 West Virginia is an affordable market with opportunities in outdoor recreation and tourism areas, making it an excellent place to start a career as a electrician.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your electrician license in West Virginia is a structured process overseen by the West Virginia Division of Labor — Electrical Licensing.
+Licensing in West Virginia is overseen by the West Virginia Division of Labor — Electrical Licensing.
+The process does not require any pre-license education hours.
+You'll need to pass the West Virginia Journeyman Electrician Exam (administered by PSI) with a score of at least 70%.

-West Virginia requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+West Virginia does not require any pre-license education hours.
 The total cost is relatively affordable at $100 to $400, including education, application, and exam fees.
 Most aspiring electricians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Electrician in West Virginia